-The completion of these projects meant the conclusion of UTA's major capital development project known as Frontlines 2015.
+2014 was a big year for UTA.
+The year before UTA saw the conclusion of UTA's major capital development project known as Frontlines 2015.
 As the name suggests, the projects were completed almost two years ahead of schedule and came in under budget.
-Frontlines 2015 lays the groundwork for the future of full transit service for the Wasatch Front.
+Frontlines 2015 laid the groundwork for the future of full transit service for the Wasatch Front.